 In June 2018, the FASB issued ASU No. 2018-07, Compensation - Stock Compensation (Topic 718).
 ASU 2018-07 simplifies the accounting for non-employee share-based payment transactions.
-This ASU is effective for the Company for interim and annual reporting periods beginning after December 15, 2018.
-The Company is in the process of evaluating the impact of the guidance on its consolidated financial statements.
+The Company adopted this ASU on January 1, 2018 and applied the standard prospectively in accordance with the guidance.
+The impact on the Company's consolidated financial statements was immaterial.